smartinternz02/SPSGP-54155-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 A thanks to this app where we no longer need to remember 🍓List.
 It has very simple eay to use interface which allow people from any age group to use it.

->So keep adding item to cart and have fun!
+>So keep adding item to cart and have fun!😊

 ## Architecture 🛠